ucLh/city_obj_retrieval/README.md

 * Opencv (may be remove it later)
 * Abseil _(for tests)_

+Alternatively, you can skip installation of the requirements and use [this](https://hub.docker.com/r/uclh/tensorflow-cpp-opencv) docker container (with a wrapper-v2 tag).
 #### Instructions

 * Easy way to install tensorflow is by using [this](https://github.com/leggedrobotics/tensorflow-cpp) repository.